Almarch/pygotchi/README.md

 hostname -I
 ```

 The router configuration depends on the internet supplier.
-The router configuration page may for instance be reached from within the network at http://`<public ip>`:80.
+The router configuration page may for instance be reached from within the network at http://`<your public ip>`:80.

 The router should be parameterized as such:
 - port 443 should be open to TCP ;